wifinigel/wiperf/docs/README_WLANPi_Image_Build.md

-# Wiperf - Image Build Instructions
+# Wiperf - Image Build Instructions for the WLANPi

 Wi-Fi performance probe for RPi & WLANPi